-- (g) Coursework is subject to annual verification of satisfactory academic progress where satisfactory academic progress is defined by the University's Academic standing policy (3364-71-01). - (3) Dependent children of benefit eligible full-time and part-time (minimum 0.5 FTE) employees are eligible for tuition waiver for undergraduate courses subject to the following: - (a) Dependents children are defined as: - Natural children, stepchildren or adopted children of the eligible employee; - (ii) Younger than 24 years old as of the end of the calendar year, or any age if permanently and totally disabled at any time during the year. - (iii) Unmarried; and - (iv) Claimed as an IRS tax dependent on the eligible employee's income taxes. - (b) All employees must complete one (1) calendar year of service with the University prior to the first day of the academic term to which the benefit applies before dependent children are eligible for coverage under this policy. - (c) The Human Resources department will verify dependent eligibility. - (d) Dependent children are eligible for a maximum of one hundred fifty (150) undergraduate credit hours of waived tuition. - (e) The Tuition Waiver Request form must be submitted prior to the semester payment due date posted by the Office of the Treasurer. - (f) The tuition waiver will only pay for each course only once including courses that are retaken due to a withdrawal unless the withdrawal is due to an externating circumstance as defined in the University's Administrative adjustment for externating circumstances policy (3364-71-16).
+- extenuating circumstance as defined in the University's Administrative adjustment for extenuating circumstances policy (3364-71-16).
+The only exception is courses that are designed to be repeated for credit. - (g) Coursework is subject to annual verification of satisfactory academic progress where satisfactory academic progress is defined by the University's Academic standing policy (3364-71-01). - (3) Dependent children of benefit eligible full-time and part-time (minimum 0.5 FTE) employees are eligible for tuition waiver for undergraduate courses subject to the following: - (a) Dependents children are defined as: - Natural children, stepchildren or adopted children of the eligible employee; - Younger than 24 years old as of the end of the calendar year, or any age if permanently and totally disabled at any time during the year; - (iii) Unmarried; and - (iv) Claimed as an IRS tax dependent on the eligible employee's income taxes. - (b) All employees must complete one (1) calendar year of service with the University prior to the first day of the academic term to which the benefit applies before dependent children are eligible for coverage under this policy. - (c) The Human Resources department will verify dependent eligibility. - (d) Dependent children are eligible for a maximum of one hundred fifty (150) undergraduate credit hours of waived tuition. - (e) The Tuition Waiver Request form must be submitted prior to the semester payment due date posted by the Office of the Treasurer. - The tuition waiver will only pay for each course only once including courses that are retaken due to a withdrawal unless the withdrawal is due to an extenuating circumstance as defined in the University's Administrative adjustment for extenuating circumstances policy (3364-71-16).
 The only exception is courses that are designed to be repeated for credit. - (g) Coursework is subject to annual verification of satisfactory academic progress where satisfactory academic progress is defined by the University's Academic standing policy (3364-71-01). - (4) For employees who have completed a minimum of five (5) years of service at the university and who retire from the university through a state retirement system or the alternative retirement program, the employees' eligible dependents will be entitled to use the tuition waiver benefit until the last day of the academic term in which the fifth anniversary of employee's retirement occurs unless precluded by collective bargaining agreements.
 Eligible dependents who matriculated in a degree-seeking program at the University of Toledo prior to June 30, 2020 are eligible to continue to use the tuition wavier until they complete the program as long as they are continuously enrolled.